coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Go ahead and restart bash by running `bash`.
 Now check your env variables with `printenv` and make sure `RAILS_ENV="production"` appears somewhere there.

-Now we need to configure Unicorn and Nginx, we'll be following the guide at [https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-unicorn-and-nginx-on-ubuntu-14-04] from the **Install Unicorn** section down.
+Now we need to configure Unicorn and Nginx, we'll be following the [Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-unicorn-and-nginx-on-ubuntu-14-04) from the **Install Unicorn** section down.
 We don't need the beginning of that article, since we've done much of that already.
+Here's a fun note: **I chose Unicorn because it was part of the first tutorial I found about using Nginx on EC2**.
+When I was going through my revision process, I realized it might make more sense to run Puma on the app.
+Instead of re-writing the blog post, I'll be adding future articles to convert from Unicorn to Puma on this app.
+I chose this route because everyone makes mistakes like this, and I want to normalize the idea that even people who write tutorials don't always make logical or optimal decisions, and understanding how to go back and refactor and fix decisions like that is an important skillset for any developer.
+So let's move forward with Unicorn for now (it's also not a huge deal either way, especially for our blank Rails app), and get back to deciding on an app server later on.

-This is a great example of making changes to our app on a local machine and having them take effect on the server.
+This will be our first exercise in making changes to our app on a local machine and having them take effect on the server.
+You'll see the process is somewhat involved, and may wonder to yourself if there is a better way.
+Part 2 will cover the solution to this annoying procedure.

 We need to add the unicorn gem to our gemfile, so on your local machine, add a gemfile group for production.
 I like to put it under the block that reads something like:

 ```
-# ~/dev/trackerr/Gemfile
+# local ~/dev/trackerr/Gemfile
 group :test do
 ...
 end